JarrenToh/Wine-Supplychain-Blockchain/README.md

   - truffle test test_supplyChain.js
   - truffle test test_refunds.js

-This will execute the test_supplyChain.js file, which contains a series of tests to ensure that the smart contract functions as expected.
+This will execute the test_supplyChain.js and test_refunds.js files, which contain series of tests to ensure that the smart contract functions as expected.